 Air Conditioner Circuit Board Troubleshooting Answer

-As far as troubleshooting circuit boards for air conditioners I use one simple rule to make things easy.
-Since we do not have an electronics lab or electronic parts (aside from carrying a few resistors for discharging capacitors) that we carry on the service van nor do we have any of this at the shop then you have to make a decision after checking everything else out and knowing the board is bad.
-I know you mentioned air conditioners and heat pumps, but this also applies to gas furnaces.
-There are many gas furnaces that use circuit boards to control the ignition process and other parts of the gas furnace.
-ECM blowers are also controlled by circuit boards so you can apply this information to many other components and equipment types within HVAC.
+As far as troubleshooting circuit boards for air conditioners, I use a straightforward rule to make things easy.
+We do not have an electronics lab or electronic parts (aside from carrying a few resistors for discharging capacitors) that we carry on the service van.
+Neither do we have any of this at the shop.
+Using the process of elimination, you can come to the conclusion that the board is bad.

 Air Conditioner Circuit Board Troubleshooting Guide

 - If you do not find any issues, after all that, then you can kill the power and carefully remove the board from its mounting pins or bracket and look at the back of the board.
 Many times I have seen something burned out on the circuit board by observing the back of the circuit board.
 In that case, you need a new circuit board to solve the problem.
 Depending on the complexity and connections to the board, take a photo of it before you disconnect anything.
-This will give you reference when reinstalling of all the terminations.
-In some cases, manufacturers make the board connections/terminations idiot proof by using one-way Molex connectors/plugs.
+That will give you reference when reinstalling all the terminations.
+In some cases, manufacturers make the board connections/terminations idiot-proof by using one-way Molex connectors/plugs.

 - The little black cubes you see on the air conditioner circuit board are typical relays that will energize a fan motor such as a blower motor or a condenser fan motor.
-If the fan fails to energize and there is no output from the air conditioner circuit board take a screwdriver and using the handle of the screwdriver tap the little black cubes on the board (on a call for heating or cooling of course).
-Sometimes the relay contacts inside the little black cube will stick and with a little tap they release and close (or open if the fan motor will not stop when not calling for operation).
-In that case, you need to replace the air conditioner circuit board otherwise, the problem will continue.
+If the fan fails to energize and there is no output from the air conditioner circuit board, take a screwdriver and using the handle of the screwdriver tap the little black cubes on the board (on a call for heating or cooling of course).
+Sometimes the relay contacts inside the little black cube will stick, and with a little tap, they release and close (or open if the fan motor will not stop when not calling for operation).
+In that case, you need to replace the air conditioner circuit board.
+Otherwise, the problem will continue.

 Air Conditioner Circuit Board Troubleshooting Conclusion

-It is really basic input and output.
+It is basic input and output.
 You must have the proper input to get the proper output.
 I have a customer where I found a bad board with burn marks on the back.
 The part of the board that burned out controlled the blower motor.
 It was a very hot summer and I did not have that board on the truck and it was a very good possibility they would have to wait a few days for me to order and get the board delivered.
 I simply bypassed the board for the blower and made the blower run all the time.
-While the blower ran all the time everything else was controlled normally through the board.
-I could have hooked up a relay and made it work there but I asked the customer what they wanted and gave them their options.
-They told me it would be okay to run the fan all the time but they wanted the system fixed with a new board.
-So if you find yourself in a similar predicament Calvin, you can always bypass the circuit board to make things work just remember to never bypass any safeties in the system.
-Good Luck!!

 PS…..you can use our search feature here to find other troubleshooting and sequence of operation information for different types of HVAC equipment.
 We are currently building a cross-index compendium for all of our articles to make it easier to find various related articles.